 Building an Ethereum DID is equal to making an asymmetric key pair.
-As a mathematical relation between the DID hash and its public key exists the hash can be derived from a public key, and vice versa.
+As a mathematical relation between the DID hash and its public key exists, the hash can be derived from a public key and vice versa.

-- DID ~= public key
+DID ~= public key

 How are DIDs used in relation to Travel Rule/VASP communication?

-DIDs allow for the following in relation to Travel Rule
+DIDs allow for the following in relation to Travel Rule compliance:

+Matching a blockchain address to the correct VASP entity.
 Blockchain analytics services only return the VASP name.
-Having a separate DID for each entity solves difficult counterparty identification by returning Coinbase EU, Coinbase DE, or Coinbase US. etc.
+Having a separate DID for each entity solves difficult counterparty identification by returning Bitstamp EU, Bitstamp DE, or Bitstamp USA, etc.

+Creating a decentralized SWIFT code network.
 The traditional banking world uses SWIFT codes to identify companies.
-Keeping in line with the ethos of the space, DIDs can be used as a standardized decentralized way to identify VASP entities.
+Keeping in line with the ethos of the industry, DIDs can be used as a standardized decentralized way to identify VASP entities.

 How does Notabene use DIDs?

 VASP’s public key

-- Which protocol a VASP supports, etc
+Which protocol a VASP supports, etc.

 Who provides DIDs for Notabene?

-- Veramo securely encrypts PII data flow when sending Travel Rule data transfers from VASP A to VASP B.
+Veramo securely encrypts PII data flow when sending Travel Rule data transfers from VASP A to VASP B.

-- Only the Beneficiary VASP can decrypt the data
+Only the Beneficiary VASP can decrypt the data.

-- This supplies security and comfort because, in any event of a data leak, no one can decrypt it but the recipient.
+This supplies security and comfort because, in any event of a data leak, no one can decrypt it but the recipient.

 Hybrid PII Encryption flow:

-- The Originator VASP sends two versions of the Travel Rule data transfer, one for us to decrypt and one for the Beneficiary VASP.
+The Originator VASP sends two versions of the Travel Rule data transfer, one for us to decrypt and one for the Beneficiary VASP.

-- Notabene accesses the version intended for us to perform sanction screening.
+Notabene accesses the version intended for us to perform sanction screening.

-- As a SOC2 compliant company, we use unique keys per customer to minimize potential hacking cases, leaks, etc.
+As aSOC2-compliant company, we use unique keys per customer to minimize potential hacking cases, leaks, etc.